Kingdom Hearts Coded

-Kingdom Hearts Coded is an episodic action role-playing puzzle video game developed and published by Square Enix, in collaboration with Disney Interactive Studios, for mobile phones.
+is an episodic action role-playing puzzle video game developed and published by Square Enix, in collaboration with Disney Interactive Studios, for mobile phones.
 Coded was a Japan-only release announced at the 2007 Tokyo Game Show.
-Its Nintendo DS remake titled Kingdom Hearts Re:coded was released in Japan, North America, Europe, and Australia.
+A Nintendo DS remake, titled Kingdom Hearts Re:coded, was released in Japan, North America, Europe, and Australia.
 A cinematic remake of the game was included in the Kingdom Hearts HD 2.5 Remix video game compilation for the PlayStation 3, PlayStation 4, Xbox One, Windows, and Nintendo Switch.

 The gameplay is centered mostly around puzzle solving, with action role-playing elements, similar to previous Kingdom Hearts games.
 Mini-games and platforming are also featured, with three dimensional backgrounds and two dimensional characters.
 In mid-2007, game director Tetsuya Nomura decided to create a Kingdom Hearts spin-off for mobile phones that would have a different gameplay style than previous titles and allow players to explore the game like a playground.
 The game was originally released in eight parts and one preview to mobile phone gamers from June 2009 to January 2010.
 To reach a wider audience, it was remade for the Nintendo DS and released internationally.

 Kingdom Hearts coded is the fourth installment in the Kingdom Hearts series and is set after Kingdom Hearts II.
 Jiminy Cricket's journal, chronicling Sora's fight against the Heartless and Organization XIII, is found to have two secret messages written by persons unknown, and after the journal is digitized for further analysis, the contents become corrupted.
-This leads King Mickey and his friends to make a digital Sora to enter and repair the journal so that the meaning of the hidden messages can be deciphered.
-The game received mixed reviews, with critics praising the graphics and gameplay variety, but panning the story, camera and controls.
+This leads King Mickey Mouse and his friends to make a digital Sora to enter and repair the journal so that the meaning of the hidden messages can be deciphered.
+The game received mixed reviews, with critics praising the graphics and gameplay variety, but panning the story, camera, and controls.

 Gameplay

 Kingdom Hearts coded is a puzzle game with action elements mixed into the gameplay, which is similar to the action-RPG style of the previous titles in the series.
 It also features a similar interface with fight, item, and "magic" in the command window.
 There are also minigame and platforming elements.
 The game features a mix of different graphic styles, with three-dimensional backgrounds and two-dimensional characters.
 The initial trailer showcased the main character, Sora, in dungeons with floating red and black blocks.
-Battles feature a "debugging" mode to remove the blocks in order to progress towards enemies.
+Battles feature a "debugging" mode to remove the blocks and progress towards enemies.
 Blocks are also used to solve puzzles or reach higher ground.

 Kingdom Hearts Re:coded has an added system to incorporate multiplayer experiences called "tag mode".
 If other Nintendo DS players are nearby, they do not need to be playing the game and they will be registered in the game as "ghosts".